IsiAlas/the_witcher_network/README.md

 The Witcher character graph network, based on [thu-vu92](https://github.com/thu-vu92)/ [Thu Vu Data Analytics](https://www.youtube.com/c/Thuvu5) Youtube Tutorial.

-* Python Web-scraping with Selenium vs Scrapy vs BeautifulSoup | Witcher project ep. #1 [Youtube Video Link](https://www.youtube.com/watch?v=RuNolAh_4bU&t=13s)
-* Network of The Witcher | Relationship Extraction & Network Analysis with Spacy & NetworkX [Youtube Video Link](https://www.youtube.com/watch?v=fAHkJ_Dhr50)

 ## 1. Objective of the Project

 * Creating and analysing a graphical network of character relationships of the The Witcher Book Series.
 * Learning the basics of Webscraping with Selenium.
-* Learning the basics of Natural Language Processing (NLP) with spaCy.
+* Learning the basics of Natural Language Processing (NLP) with spaCy for Relationship Extraction.
 * Learning the basics of graphs and networks using NetworkX.